Data Centers in Ribeirão Preto

 Ribeirão Preto is a technology powerhouse driven by sophisticated agribusiness and financial services.

-Tax Advantage For Data Centers: Local regulations provide substantial financial benefits through tax exemptions for IT capital expenditures.
-The most notable advantage is the tariff exemption for imported data center equipment, which significantly lowers the cost of scaling a facility.
+Tax Advantage For Data Centers: Local regulations provide financial benefits through tax exemptions for IT capital expenditures.
+The most notable advantage is the tariff exemption for imported data center equipment, which lowers the cost of scaling a facility.

 Natural Disaster Risk

-The regional risk profile is High (5.2/10) as of December 2025.
+The regional risk profile is High (5.2/10) as of September 2025.
 While the area is geologically stable, seasonal environmental factors require specific facility management.

 Epidemic (6.4): Public health factors influence the overall risk score regarding operational and workforce continuity.